dharmab/8492sqdn.net/content/guides/dcs/performance/index.md

 ## Exclude DCS from Microsoft Defender Antivirus

-Real-time antivirus scans can reduce performance for programs that need to read many files from disk during runtime.
-You can disable real-time scans of files that DCS accesses while DCS is open.
-The files will still be scanned by regular scheduled scans when DCS is not running.
+Antivirus software has caused problems with DCS because it sees the Digital Rights Management (DRM) copy protection on files within the DCS game folder as suspicious and deletes these files from the game, causing problems and crashes.
+Additionally, real-time antivirus scans can reduce disk performance, causing performance problems as DCS streams terrain and texture data from the disk.

+These issues can be avoided by adding exceptions for DCS to the antivirus software.

 > ⚠️ If you use mods or play multiplayer, this tweak increases your risk.
 Use your best judgement about whether to use this tweak.
 I personally wouldn’t use this with any mod for which I haven’t read the source code.
-If you use the [3D Editor for DCS Web Editor](https://dcs-web-editor.github.io/dcs-web-editor-docs/editor/3deditor/), this also increases your vulnerability to malicious scripts in mission files.
+If you use an unsanitized mission.lua, such as with the [3D Editor for DCS Web Editor](https://dcs-web-editor.github.io/dcs-web-editor-docs/editor/3deditor/), DCS Liberation/Retribution, or certain other tools, this also increases your vulnerability to malicious scripts in mission files.

 For the default Microsoft Defender antivirus: